Simends/dotfiles/README.md

 # My dotfiles repo

-this uses the "dots" script to manage my dotfiles
+This is a repo for all my shell-scripts and configurations.
+It uses the "dots" script to manage my dotfiles

 ## Usage: